-Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS 111 (59) The regular review of the procedures of competent authorities and the exchange of good practices between them should guarantee that those procedures are adequate and thus serving their purpose.
-(59) The regular review of the procedures of competent authorities and the exchange of good practices between them should guarantee that those procedures are adequate and thus serving their purpose.
-(59) The regular review of the procedures of competent authorities and the exchange of good practices between them should guarantee that those procedures are adequate and thus serving their purpose.
-(59) The regular review of the procedures of competent authorities and the exchange of good practices between them should guarantee that those procedures are adequate and thus serving their purpose.
+Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS should guarantee that those procedures are adequate and thus serving their purpose. should guarantee that those procedures are adequate and thus serving their purpose. those procedures are adequate and thus serving their purpose.
 112 (60) To enjoy protection, the reporting persons should reasonably believe, in light of the circumstances and the information available to them at the time of the reporting, that the matters reported by them are true.
 This reasonable belief should be presumed unless and until proven otherwise.
 This is an essential safeguard against malicious and frivolous or abusive reports, ensuring that those who deliberately and knowingly report wrong or misleading information do not enjoy protection.
 At the same time, it ensures that protection is not lost where the reporting person made an inaccurate report in honest error.
-In a (60) Reporting persons should enjoy the protection of this Directive whether they turn to internal or external reporting channels or use both, and without special conditions or order of preference.
+In a similar vein, reporting persons should be entitled to protection under this Directive if they have reasonable grounds to believe (60) Reporting persons should enjoy the protection of this Directive whether they turn to internal or external reporting channels or use both, and without special conditions or order of preference.
 Reporting persons who exercise their right to public disclosure should enjoy protection under this Directive in the same way.
 Such protection should apply throughout the reporting procedure, including once the procedure has been concluded, unless it can be shown that there is no threat of retaliation.
-To enjoy protection, the reporting persons should be acting in good faith in the sense that (60) To enjoy protection, the reporting persons should reasonably believe, in light of the circumstances and the information available to them at the time of the reporting, that the matters reported by them are true.
+To enjoy protection, the reporting persons should be acting in good faith in the sense that they should reasonably believe, in light of the circumstances and the information available to them at the time of the reporting, that the matters reported by them are (60) To enjoy protection, the reporting persons should reasonably believe, in light of the circumstances and the information available to them at the time of the reporting, that the matters reported by them are true.
 This reasonable belief should be presumed unless and until proven otherwise.
 This is an essential safeguard against malicious and frivolous or abusive reports, ensuring that those who deliberately and knowingly report wrong or misleading information do not enjoy protection.
 At the same time, it ensures that protection is not lost where the reporting person made an inaccurate report in honest error.
-In a similar vein, reporting persons should be entitled to protection under this Directive if they have reasonable grounds to believe that the Aligned after final deal.
+In a similar vein, reporting persons should be entitled to protection under this Directive if they have reasonable grounds to believe that the information reported falls within its scope.